 Who will be tutoring my student?

-LA County Library has contracted with the tutoring company StudentNest to provide professional tutoring services this summer.
+LA County has contracted with the tutoring company StudentNest to provide professional tutoring services.
 They have provided tutoring throughout the United States for more than 20 years.
-Learn more about them here.

 Summer Stars funding provided by the American Rescue Plan and Lisa Calderon, Assembly member, District 56.